Shared universe: Universes in television

-Universes in animated films and animated series
+Universes in animated movies and series

 The Mickey Mouse universe dates back to the 1930s when the animated cartoon was expanded into a newspaper strip.
 Although the characters occasionally portray other roles and with other names, the writers address this discrepancy by thinking of the characters as being "employed" by Disney as actors.
-Walt Disney, when asked whether or not Mickey Mouse and Minnie Mouse were married, replied that the mice were indeed married in their "private li[ves]", but that they sometimes appeared as boyfriend and girlfriend for "screen purposes."
+Walt Disney, when asked whether or not Mickey Mouse and Minnie Mouse were married, replied that the mice were indeed married in their "private life", but that they sometimes appeared as boyfriend and girlfriend for "screen purposes".
 The Mickey Mouse universe also includes the Donald Duck universe as a subset.

 The Pixar universe is an elaborate fan theory suggesting that all Pixar animated movies take place in the same universe.
 At the 2015 D23 Expo, during the "Pixar Secrets Revealed" panel, director Mark Andrews rejected the theory, with Inside Out co-director Ronnie del Carmen adding "Do you know what kinds of meetings we'd have to have to make sure all our movies line up?!"

+The DC Animated Universe (DCAU) is a television universe that encompasses different animated series based on characters from DC Comics but its associated media includes feature and short films, comic books and video games as well.

-Originating in video games and the internet
+Universes in video games and the internet

+Shared timelines originate in video games and the internet.
 The influence of the Internet on collaborative and interactive fiction has also resulted in a large number of amateur shared universe settings.
 Amateur authors have created shared universes by contributing to mailing lists, story archives and Usenet.
 One of the earliest of these settings, SFStory, saw its spin-off setting Superguy cited as illustrative of the potential of the Internet.
 Another example is the furry-themed Tales from the Blind Pig created at the Transformation Story Archive with some limited publication.
 Other early examples include the Dargon Project and Devilbunnies.

+The computer game series Command and Conquer (since 1995) and Red Alert (since 1996) originally were set in the same universe, connected by character Kane, who had a cameo appearance in Red Alert.
+Though Command and Conquer does not refer to the alternate timeline of Red Alert, in which Hitler was removed before he came to power, what caused an Allied - Soviet world war instead.
+Furthermore, if the Allied campaign were to be completed, the Allies would emerge victorious and the timeline would lead into the events of Red Alert 2, though the latter completely ignores anything that could connect it to the Tiberium timeline.